 Barber gave this possibility short shrift: ‘His [Lanphier’s] pass at the Zeros took him 180-degrees from the way the bombers were going.
 He says he went up and rolled over on his back, but we were miles down the track by then.
 There’s was no possible way that could’ve gotten around and back to that bomber before it crashed.
 He was going the other way!’
 There was only one way to check if Barber’s counter-argument was correct: a P-38 flown by investigating pilot Lefty Gardner made a bid to duplicate the manoeuvres Lanphier claimed he had performed in order to reach Yamamoto’s Betty.
 Gardner concluded it would have been impossible to have attacked the Zeros and then dived 6,000ft to destroy a target flying along at treetop level within the timeframe suggested.

-In a letter dated December 15, 1984, to General John Condon, Lanphier inadvertently highlighted further difficulties with his account.
+In a letter dated 15 December 1984 to General John Condon, Lanphier inadvertently highlighted further difficulties with his account.
 ‘The bomber I shot the wing off of was intact from nose to the tip of its tail,’ he wrote.
-This assertion again contradicts the evidence gleaned from the wreck: as we have seen, the wing was not detached until torn off by jungle canopy, while Yamamoto’s aircraft had been badly damaged by a fusillade from behind before crashing.
-If Lanphier delivered the coup de grace, then the target would have shown signs of obvious damage as he went in to make the kill.
+This assertion again contradicts the evidence gleaned from the wreck.
+As we have seen, the wing was not detached until torn off by jungle canopy, while Yamamoto’s aircraft had been badly damaged by a fusillade from behind before crashing.
+If Lanphier delivered the coup de grace from the side-on, then the target would have shown signs of obvious rear-strike damage as he went in to make the kill.
 Simply put, he would not have seen an intact aircraft.

 *See endnote 3.

 Lanphier and Barber are no longer with us, but the mission they and the others flew is rightly remembered as one of the defining moments in the Pacific Theatre and the Second World War.
-Yamamoto’s death presented Japan with an immense strategic loss and a severe blow to national morale – the death of a naval commander considered by the public to be military demi-god was a bitter pill to swallow.
+Yamamoto’s death presented Japan with an immense strategic loss and a severe blow to national morale – the death of a naval commander considered by the public to be a military genius was a bitter pill to swallow.
 Conversely, his demise put a spring in the step of most Americans.
-In addition, the Japanese warlords also had tangible proof that the USA was ready, willing and able to bring the perpetrators of Pearl Harbour to account by whatever means possible even during wartime.
-On this occasion, justice just happened to be delivered by young pilots who, in a confusion of adrenaline and stress, achieved a single aerial kill that possibly remains unsurpassed in terms of its impact.
+In addition, the Japanese warlords now had tangible proof that the USA was ready, willing and able to bring the perpetrators of Pearl Harbour to account by whatever means possible.
+On this occasion, justice just happened to be delivered by young pilots who, in a confusion of adrenaline, stress and combat, achieved a single aerial kill that possibly remains unsurpassed in terms of its impact.

-Captain Doug Canning was the first of the P-38 pilots to spot the Yamamoto flight.
-He corresponded with the author and, presented immediately below, are some of his main impressions of the mission and the heated debate that still surrounds it.
+Endnote 1: Captain Doug Canning was the first of the P-38 pilots to spot the Yamamoto flight.
+He corresponded with the author and, presented below, are some of his main impressions of the mission and the heated debate that still surrounds it.

 On the Yamamoto flight: